JuliaSmoothOptimizers/Krylov.jl/docs/src/storage.md

 nbytes_lsmr = sizeof(FC) * ncoefs_lsmr  # number of bytes
 ```

-Therefore, you can check that you have enough memory in RAM to allocate a `KrylovSolver`.
+Therefore, you can check that you have enough memory in RAM to allocate a `KrylovWorkspace`.

 ```@example storage
 free_nbytes = Sys.free_memory()